 When I turn to my own trusted source of business wisdom—rock & roll bands of course—I get conflicting data.
 The Beatles (a small business team that for me epitomizes productivity and innovation) provide brilliant examples of both high-pressure AND low-pressure approaches.
 Their Rubber Soul album is the result of the former, Sgt Pepper the latter.

 At the beginning of October, 1965, the Fab Four had less than two weeks to write a batch of songs for a new album that had to be in the stores for the holiday season.
-Then beginning October 12 they had four weeks to record the songs, which had to be mixed, mastered, pressed, packaged, and distributed by December 3.
-What they accomplished under the gun may be unprecedented in the annals of rock: one of the finest and most creative albums to date, Rubber Soul (featured #5 on Rolling Stone magazine’s list of “500 Greatest Albums of All Time”), delivered start to finish in two months.
-(Talk about a time-to-market success story for a product or project team!)
+Then beginning October 12 they had about three weeks to record the songs, which had to be mixed, mastered, pressed, packaged, and distributed by December 3.
+What they accomplished under the gun may be unprecedented in the annals of rock: one of the finest and most creative albums to date, Rubber Soul (featured #5 on Rolling Stone magazine’s list of "500 Greatest Albums of All Time”), delivered start to finish in two months.
+(Talk about a "time-to-market breakthrough"!)
 It included some of their best recordings ever: “In My Life,” “Michelle,” “Norwegian Wood,” and “Nowhere Man.”
 The band also knocked out a double A-side hit, “Day Tripper”/”We Can Work It Out” in the same period.
 This team seemed to relish working inside a tight box.

 But after retiring from touring the following summer, The Beatles gave themselves from December 1966 to late April 1967 (a veritable lifetime, given their usual pace) to write and record songs for Sgt.
 Pepper’s Lonely Hearts Club Band—which would be hailed as a creative masterpiece by critics (and later rated #1 by Rolling Stone on the same list of “500 Greatest Albums of All Time”).
 The Beatles, inspired by the Beach Boys’ Pet Sounds album, took a wildly experimental approach (especially in production techniques) in their sessions at Abbey Road Studios, which was now available to them whenever they wanted.
 One recording engineer complained that the enterprising lads were so hell bent on breaking the rules they would continually tell him, “There’s no such thing as can’t!”
 The Fabs now seemed to relish working outside a tight box.